Hyperclaw79/PokeBall-SelfBot-Poketwo-Autocatcher/README.md

 It is inspired by [PokecordCatcher](https://github.com/xKynn/PokecordCatcher) and extends its features to more advanced version with better control.

 **Current Version**: `v3.3.0` (13th June 2018 )
    > Keep a lookout for [Updates](https://github.com/Hyperclaw79/PokeBall-SelfBot/blob/master/Updates.md).

+  > **For now, the `autocatcher` is officially non-functional.**
+  Please use the other commands meanwhile.
+I highly suggest getting the Premium Version and using the Autodueler instead.
+With the introduction of `marketplace` on PokeCord, it's better to farm credits and buy the pokemons instead of relying on the spawns.

 ## Features
 1. Automatically catch a pokemon in whichever server you are in if the PokeCord bot spawns a pokemon.